 Paul Devitt, Ph.D.

-At Snagajob, Paul Devitt drives all aspects of technology to advance the company’s vision for employers to fill jobs instantly and for people to find work when and where they want.
+With 20+ years of software engineering experience and 10+ years at the executive level, Paul has led organizations to deliver best in class technology solutions within Marketplace, eCommerce, SaaS, Financial and Manufacturing industries.
+In more recent years, his focus has been modernizing technology through migration to the cloud, automated releases (CICD), auto-scaling, data streaming, micro-services, etc. Most recently at Snagajob, Paul drove all aspects of technology to advance the company’s vision for employers to fill jobs instantly and for people to find work when and where they want.
 Paul is a graduate of the University of Leeds in England with a bachelor’s degree and Ph.D. in organic chemistry and has more than 20 years of experience in tech, including many years of hands-on coding.
 During his teenage years, his love for technology started with freelancing on many early assembly language applications and games.
-Prior to Snagajob, Paul held engineering leadership positions at Capital One, Circuit City, and Borders.
+Prior to Snagajob, Paul held technology leadership positions at Snagajob, Capital One, Circuit City, and Borders.

 Community Development Finance